ubergrape/pyspotlight/README.rst

 is a thin python wrapper around `DBpedia Spotlight`_'s `REST Interface`_.

 The currently supported DBpedia Spotlight version is 0.5.
 However, as long as there are no major API overhauls, this wrapper might also work with future versions.
+If you encounter a bug with a newer DBpedia version, feel free to create an issue here on github.

 Note that I'm trying to track DBpedia Spotlight release version numbers, so you can easily see which pyspotlight version has been tested with which Spotlight